nhirschey/Teaching/docs/install.md

 ## Quick start

-Instuctions for installing the software required to run the code on this site is below.
-Once the below software is installed, click the links at the top of the pages to download the page as a script or jupyter notebook.
+Install the software below to run the code on this site.
+Once this software is installed, click the links at the top of the webpages to download the page as a script or jupyter notebook.
 The code should run on your computer inside visual studio code as long as the below software is installed:

 1. [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download) for your operating system.
     - This includes the F# language.